top of page

 The abundance of medical information online can cause the most well-informed patients to pick and choose from research-backed interventions - like supplements and diets - to form a DIY treatment plan for themselves.
 This can work for some people, but often, this is how they arrive in my care.

-Academic research also incentivizes 'useless' research that does not benefit patient populations.
+Academic institutions also incentivize 'useless' research that does not benefit patient populations.
 [4] As many other doctors would agree, some treatments are great on paper but simply don't work on their patients.

 Functional Medicine To Help You Support Detoxification